-The sunshine, for example, can be a huge motivational factor when taking exercise into consideration and can really help give that extra little boost.
-Even wind can offer a new challenge or a head start, and again involve this shifting dynamic that is outdoor cycling.
+The sunshine, for example, can be a huge motivational factor when considering exercise and can really help give that extra little boost.
+Even wind can offer a new challenge or a head start and again involve this shifting dynamic: outdoor cycling.

 The act of cycling outdoors in real environments gives a much more functional workout than just cycling at home.
-The trials will offer inclines and declines, recruiting different muscles and techniques in order to keep progressing and really offer variation to the ride as well as the workout.
+The trials will offer inclines and declines, recruiting different muscles and techniques to keep progressing and really offer variation to the ride and the workout.

 You can cycle different routes and explore new areas as you see fit or find the best route to suit your needs and your individual goals to really make the most of your workouts.
-This element of adventure and excitement really does help the motivation keep going, as well as encourages you to get outside and experience new places.
+This element of adventure and excitement really does help the motivation keep going and encourages you to get outside and experience new places.
 You can even take your bike on trips with you and explore newer places.

 Unlike indoor bikes, the outdoor cycle has its own real-world advantages and usages outside of exercising.
 Cycling to different places can, of course, be a valid substitute for driving and helps not only yourself but the environment as a whole.

-This also applies to other practicalities like being able to commute to work and avoid traffic, giving your day a kick start and making you as productive as you can be.
+This also applies to other practicalities like commuting to work and avoiding traffic, giving your day a kick start and making you as productive as you can be.
 This also works well in terms of other life bonuses, such as the commute taking time out of your day anyway, meaning you don’t have to do as much exercise with the rest of your day, giving you more time to do the things you love.

-It also appears to be very successful in substituting for the outdoor bike in less favourable times of the year.
+It also appears to be very successful in substituting for the outdoor bike at less favourable times of the year.
 The outdoor bike, however, is clearly still the king of its intended purpose.